melissadelacruz/docs/content/tutorials/Team9_Tutorial.md

 [Solder Video Here (Watch up to 11:20 if you are a beginner)](https://www.youtube.com/watch?v=Z7AyhDo_gN4&ab_channel=nLab)

-Now grab some jumper cables and connect the female part of the wire to the header pins on the amplifier.
+Now grab some jumper cables and connect the female part of the jumper cable to the header pins on the amplifier.
 Now make connections to the breadboard and power up the amplifier (only GND and VDD).
-With the rest of the pins from the amplifier, make connections to the ESP 32.
+With the rest of the pins from the amplifier, make connections to the ESP 32 with the male ends of the cables.

 Here are the pin conections you should make: